 If you’re like me, you probably like to chew on something throughout the day.
 I’m someone who has been chewing mastic gum for years, which has greatly strengthened my muscles of mastication and also helped treat my IBS-related indigestion issues.
 Recently, however, I heard about the dried, cured meat biltong.
-Rich in vitamins, it is a South African specialty meat which is air-dried sometimes for weeks at a time.
+Rich in vitamins, it is South African specialty meat which is air-dried sometimes for weeks at a time.
 Best of all, it’s chewable, tasty, and surprisingly really good.

 If you’re someone who wants to both give your jaw a workout and also does (or wants to do) plenty of physical